 Cats are often aloof, taking their own sweet time to make friends with people.
 Those cats are confident in their cat-hood, though.
 They know it’s important for their reputation to maintain an air of unavailability.

 Some cats, however, haven’t learned that lesson, and they’re downright shy.
 Often, they weren’t well socialized as kittens, or they may simply have a genetic predisposition to shyness.
-Russian Blue cats, for instance, are one of the breeds that tends to be uncomfortable with meeting new people.
+Russian Blue cats, for instance, are one of the breeds that tend to be uncomfortable with meeting new people.

 If your cat is shy, you probably won’t ever turn them into a social butterfly, but you can take steps to help them feel more comfortable in their own skin.
 Whether they’re a kitten or an adult cat, the following tips may help.